graphhopper/directions-api-clients/ruby/docs/IsochroneApi.md

   distance_limit: -1, # Integer | Specify which distance the vehicle should travel.
 In meter.
   vehicle: "car", # String | Possible vehicles are bike, car, foot and [more](https://graphhopper.com/api/1/docs/supported-vehicle-profiles/)
   buckets: 1, # Integer | For how many sub intervals an additional polygon should be calculated.
-  reverse_flow: false # BOOLEAN | If `false` the flow goes from point to the polygon, if `true` the flow goes from the polygon \"inside\" to the point.
+  reverse_flow: false, # BOOLEAN | If `false` the flow goes from point to the polygon, if `true` the flow goes from the polygon \"inside\" to the point.
 Example usage for `false`&#58; *How many potential customer can be reached within 30min travel time from your store* vs. `true`&#58; *How many customers can reach your store within 30min travel time.*
-}
+  weighting: "fastest" # String | Can be fastest or shortest }

 begin